Updated on December 13, 2024

 Oral care and hygiene needs for veterans are similar to those of any other person.
 The only difference is that veterans have VA benefits to access specialized services through the VA dental insurance program under the Department of Veterans Affairs.

-Regular check-ups and obtaining services through VA dental care benefits can help manage these health conditions effectively.
+After completing their service, many veterans often suffer from various conditions that can affect their oral health.
+Fortunately, regular check-ups and obtaining services through VA dental care benefits can help manage these health conditions effectively.

 The general health conditions affecting oral health include: